Makeblock-official/mbot_nodebots/README.md

 ### LEDs

-There are 2 LEDs on the mbot which are RGB LEDs.
+There are 2 LEDs on the mbot which are RGB NeoPixel LEDs.
 These are connected in a strip so you can use node-pixel to control them.
 An example is `examples\leds.js`

 ### Reflectance sensor

 Under your mbot is a sensor which you can use to detect lines.
 Look at `examples\reflectance.js` to see how to get the data.
-You can detect lines by getting one of the two sensors to be bright and one to be dark so it can follow an edge.
+You can detect lines by getting both sensors to detect a light or dark line (eg black tape on a light surface).
+Once both sensors are on the line when one drifts off (eg the right sensor) then you can steer back towards the line (turn back to the left in this case).

+Once you get this working you can build an effective line following bot.

 ## Bluetooth module